 I crawled on my knees and turned into Inspector Gadget and figured it must have been a worn faucet, then agonized over the $100 I was going to have to spend to replace it.

-But what bothered me is that I wasn’t sure how long that water had been leaking underneath!
+But what bothered me the most is that I wasn’t sure how long that water had been leaking underneath!

-Then I remembered these little green leak detectors I had, wishing I had placed one under the sink.
-But I hadn’t.
+Then I remembered those little water leak detectors that can alert you that there is a leak and I wished I had placed one under the sink, but I hadn’t.

 That’s what sparked me to write this post: The Top 10 Best Practical “Must-Haves” for the Home.